splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/2-put-together/2-5-setup-win-msys.md

 To install SplashKit, you will firstly need to install **Git**.

-Copy and paste the following command into your **MSYS2 MINGW64** Terminal window to install the `git` command-line tool:
+Copy and paste the following command into your **MINGW64** terminal window to install the `git` command-line tool:

 ```bash
 pacman -S git --noconfirm --disable-download-timeout